 - Your enrollment status changes in a way that reduces your eligibility (i.e., your full-time enrollment becomes part-time.)

-- You’ve received external scholarships or grants that reduce your need for Federal aid.
+- You’ve received external scholarships or grants that reduced your need for federal aid.

 - You did not fulfill the obligations of your TEACH Grant service.